 Siteground integrates Solid State Drives (SSDs) on all its plans.
 Solid State Drives help run a site much faster in contrast to traditional HDD.
 It is now considered the market standard.
 However, in the case of Bluehost, SSD is offered only with WordPress and VPS plans.

-The speed and uptime of a hosting provider largely depend on how close you are located to data centers.
-While Bluehost does not disclose the locations of its data centers, it is known that they have 23 data centers across the US, China, Europe, and India.
-In contrast, Siteground only has 5 data centers across 3 continents.
+The speed and uptime of a hosting provider largely depend on how close you are located to data centres.
+While Bluehost does not disclose the locations of its data centres, it is known that they have 23 data centres across the US, China, Europe, and India.
+In contrast, Siteground only has 5 data centres across 3 continents.
 Upon registration, you will get to pick one that is closest to you.